RoboRobob/Cybersecurity/Frameworks, Regulations, Standards/System and Organizations Controls.md

 SOC type 1 and SOC type 2

-The American Institute of Certified Public Accountants® (AICPA) auditing standards board developed this standard.
+The American Institute of Certified Public Accountants (AICPA) auditing standards board developed this standard.
 The SOC1 and SOC2 are a series of reports that focus on an organization's user access policies at different organizational levels such as:
 - Associate
 - Supervisor
 - Manager